jhb563/OneWeekApps/README.md

 And the .m file would handle implementing these using `[UIColor colorWithRed:green:blue:alpha]`

 See the tests folder for more examples.

-Tests for versions 0.2.0 and 0.2.1 focus on generation for view code.
-Earlier tests focus on generation for the generic app elements.
+## Support for Swift

+Since version 0.2.3, all features have been supported for Swift as well as Objective C. Note that running the `owa new` command will generate separate XCode projects, one for Objective C and one for Swift.

 ## Future Goals
-For the next release, the main goals are adding Swift code generation in addition to Objective C, and creating a better user experience with respect to adding generated code to XCode.
-See specs/spec-0.2.3.md for more details, or take a look at the Issues section on top!
+For the next release (0.3.1), the main goals are adding code generation for View Controllers and Coordinators, which allow navigation.
+Once this is done, it should be possibly to create a fully fledged app.

-Longer term goals include generating code for more types of objects (such as View Controllers and Models) and beginning to expand to android code generation.
+Longer term goals include generating code for more service oriented tasks like network requests.
+At some point, we will hopefully look at expanding to android code generation.

 ## Bug Fixes and Feature Requests
 If you spot a bug, [create an issue](https://github.com/jhb563/OneWeekApps/issues/new) for it and **be sure to add the “Bug” label**.
 If you have an idea for a feature, you can [create an issue](https://github.com/jhb563/OneWeekApps/issues/new) for that as well, just **use the “Feature Request” label**.
 Depending on the request it may get tracked into the current version.
 Of course if you implement the feature yourself and submit a Pull Request, this is much more likely!